AppEsteem/Samples/managed/managedsample.md

 ![GitHub Logo](../media/createAccount_1.png)

-* If you already have an AppEsteem account, click the Sign In button and sign in with your email and password.
+* If you already have an AppEsteem account, click the Sign In button and sign in with email and password you used to register with AppEsteem.

 ![GitHub Logo](../media/createAccount_2.png)